Where was His Dark Materials filmed?

 Different Places

-A variety of different areas throughout Cardiff and Bristol additionally present up in the midst of the sequence – together with a chase scene following a transferring automobile across the streets of Bristol and the Welsh Meeting Authorities lobby in Cardiff centre, which moonlights as a Magisterium constructing.
+A variety of different places throughout Cardiff and Bristol additionally present up in the midst of the collection – together with a chase scene following a shifting automobile across the streets of Bristol and the Welsh Meeting Authorities lobby in Cardiff centre, which moonlights as a Magisterium constructing.

-We’ll be holding a glance out for extra areas because the sequence progresses.
+We’ll be protecting a glance out for extra places because the collection progresses.

 Interviews by Huw Fullerton